joomdev/Mighty-Addons/README.md

 20. **[MA Spacers](https://mightythemes.com/mighty-addons/spacer/)** - Apply quick margin/padding on elements on all 3 levels i.e., Section, Column and Widget.
 21. **[Section Slider](https://mightythemes.com/mighty-addons/section-slider)** - Create sliders out of your Elementor Sections in just one click.
 22. **[Reading Progress Bar](https://mightythemes.com/mighty-addons/reading-progress-bar)** - Show reading progress bar to your users by selecting from two views which also contains Back To Top feature.
+23. **[CSS Filters](https://mightythemes.com/mighty-addons/css-filter/)** - Take advantage of CSS Filter Effects and create something totally unique and mesmerizing to greet your visitors.
+24. **[Backdrop Filter](https://mightythemes.com/mighty-addons/backdrop-filter/)** - The Backdrop filter lets you add graphical effects such as blurring or color shifting on the background image of your web page.

 **[Mighty Addons Pro](https://mightythemes.com/mighty-addons) is here as well.**